How dividends came to dominate our investment portfolios

 Dividend stocks have long been a foundational investment, so the surge in popularity hasn’t come out of nowhere.
 But the extent of today’s dividend domination is still a surprise.
 Statistics Canada includes dividends as part of its tally of “property income” for households and investment entities such as pensions and life insurance companies.
 Dividends accounted for a bit less than 20 per cent of this income in the early 1980s, and interest-paying assets produced 80 per cent.
 More recently, the two have been roughly equal.

-Dividends have tax advantages over bond interest in non-taxable accounts through the dividend tax credit.
+Dividends have tax advantages over bond interest in non-registered accounts through the dividend tax credit.
 Add the much higher yields from dividends over bonds and you have what seems to be a logical, sound shift in investment behaviour.

 Investing never offers better returns at no cost, though.
 Dividends are not as secure as interest paid from bonds issued by either governments or corporations.
 In a recession, a company might suspend or cut dividends to shareholders while maintaining interest payments to bondholders.